fabioberger/sort/README.md

 BenchmarkSelectionSort5000	    100	  			11579992 ns/op
 ```

-Selection sort also grows exponentially with the size of the input but does perform better then Bubblesort if you have to pick an O(n^2) algorithm ;)
+Selection sort also grows exponentially with the size of the input but does perform better then Bubblesort if you had to pick an O(n^2) algorithm ;)